stackbit-projects/robust-birch-b9293/src/pages/index.md

           Most marketing efforts **suck**.
-Most agencies avoid failure like the plague (or COVID-19), but here at ISA, we aim to **fail fast, learn what works, and add rocket fuel.** If you want us to create and manage your Google, Facebook, Instagram ad campaigns?
+Most agencies avoid failure like the plague (or COVID-19), but here at ISA, we aim to **fail fast, learn what works, and add rocket fuel.** If you want us to create and manage basic ad campaigns?
 We can do that.
 You want Houston to solve your problem of brand recognition?
 Even better.
         align: left
         image: images/feature.svg
         image_alt: Feature 1 placeholder image